wackamole14/UAB_master_thesis/README.md

 #### make_bounds.py

-- This takes all the corrected boundaries files, and grabs only the info we need to calculate the total euchromatin lengths.
+- Input: This takes all the corrected boundaries files, and grabs only the info we need to calculate the total euchromatin lengths.
+- Output: bounds_{filename}

 #### sum_boundaries.py
-- This sums these euchromatin lengths.
+- This sums the previous step's euchromatin lengths.
+- Output: boundaries_summary.csv

 #### SVMU_euchromatin.py

-- Take in the Boundaries files and the SVMU results and filter for euchromatin regions on each chromosome.
+- Input: Take in the Boundaries files and the SVMU results and filter for euchromatin regions on each chromosome.
 Turn these into sigle aggregate summary file that shows the SVMU results for each sample.
-Output: sorted_SVMU_summary.tsv
+- Output: sorted_SVMU_summary.tsv

 ## TE analysis